 A conviction under these laws will only hurt your gun rights if it is a felony conviction.

 - stripped of his gun rights if,

-- guilty of felony violation of a protective order.
+- guilty of a felony violation of a protective order.

-There will not be any negative firearm consequences, though, in misdemeanor cases.
+However, there will be no negative firearm consequences in misdemeanor cases.

 There are six crimes related to violating a restraining order.
 These are:

 California domestic violence laws make it a crime to:

 - harm, or threaten to harm,

 - an intimate partner.